hxl-team/HXL-Geo2HXL/README.txt

 Scripts to convert geodata files to HXL format (see hxl.humanitarianresponse.info) for use as reference data.

-For the moment it is designed to work only administrative boundary data (geo2hxl) and Persons of Concern locations data from UNHCR (poc2hxl).
+For the moment it is designed to work with:

+1) administrative boundary data (geo2hxl)
+2) Persons of Concern locations data from UNHCR (poc2hxl)
+3) global 1:1million scale national boundaries from UN Cartographic Service (geo2hxl_uncs)

 The tool is currently a simple script.
 The intention is to ultimately build a user interface around the tool.